zexa/fantoccini-session-manager/README.md

 First of all, what is fantoccini: https://github.com/jonhoo/fantoccini Fantoccini is an abstraction on A high-level API for programmatically interacting with web pages through WebDriver.

-We actually use fantoccini via our tests because our testing library depends on it.

-But anyways, The problem is specificly with geckodriver - the websdriver for firefox.
-You cannot connect to geckodriver if a session has already beed started.
+The problem with fantoccini and geckodriver is that you cannot connect to geckodriver if a session has already beed started.
 In order to be able to connect to a geckodriver again you need to gracefully close the client.
 This is more often a good thing because it helps with resource management - like ram, cpu usage, etc., but has some its own issues as I'll demonstrate in a sec.

 See example "sad".
 If we run this application once, it will work as expected. (run sad example) If we run it a second time, the application will crash mentioning that a session is already running on the geckodriver instance (run sad example).